ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

   <span class="subhead">tktk Microlesson 01</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to

 ![Nural Network](https://git.generalassemb.ly/modular-courses/ai-solution-architect-deloitte-ENT/blob/main/_images/Screenshot%202025-01-17%20173208.png)